School Wildflower Meadow Photography Competition

 Competition rules

-• Your photograph must have been taken within Denbighshire.
+• the photograph must have been taken within Denbighshire

-• You must be the photographer and hold full rights to the photograph (See Image rights).
+• the person entering must be the photographer and hold full rights to the photograph (See Image rights).

-• Your photograph must have been taken on Denbighshire County Council land.
+• the photograph must have been taken on Denbighshire County Council land

 Image rights